为何专称佛而不观佛?

-[43] Why Focus On Buddha Recitation & Not Visualisation? 为何专称佛而不观佛?
+[43] Why Focus On Buddha Recitation And Not Visualisation?

 问:《观经》专明作观,何谓不劳观想?

-Question: [As the] Contemplation Sūtra focused clearly [upon] practising visualisation [in its earlier parts], why say [to] not exhaust [ourselves with] visualisation?
+Question: [As the] Contemplation Sūtra focused clearly [on] doing visualisation [in its earlier parts], why say [to] not labour [with] visualisation?

 答:此义即出《观经》。

-Answer: This following meaning [is] from [the] Contemplation Sūtra.
+Answer: This meaning [is] thus from [the] Contemplation Sūtra.

 彼经因胜观非凡夫心力所及,故于第十三别开劣像之观,而障重者犹不能念彼佛,故于第十六大开称名之门。

-That sūtra’s cause [for] superior visualisation [is] not [with] ordinary beings’ mind power within reach, thus at [the] thirteenth [contemplation, the Buddha] separately opened [with] visualisation of [the Buddha’s] inferior image [as a Manifestation instead of Reward Body, which is easier to visualise], yet [if] those [with] obstacles heavy [are] still not able [to be visually] mindful [of] that Buddha, thus with [the] sixteenth [contemplation, he] widely opened [the] door of reciting [his] name.
+[In] that sutra, because [the] superior visualisation [is] not that ordinary beings’ mind power [is able to] reach, therefore in [the] thirteenth [contemplation, it] separately opens visualisation of [the Buddha’s] inferior image [as his Manifestation Body (化身) instead of Reward Body (报身), which is easier to visualise].
+Yet, [if] those [with] obstacles heavy [are] still not able [to be visually] mindful [of] that Buddha, therefore in [the] sixteenth [contemplation, it] widely opens [the] door of reciting [his] name.

 今经因末世障重者多,故专主第十六观。